dschenck/easytree/docs/index.rst

 The name of the game: key assumptions
 -------------------------------------------------------
-Each newly-created node (including the root node), unless given an explicit value, is undefined, and can morph into a list-node, a dict-node or a value-node.
+The type of each newly-created node (including the root node), unless given an explicit value, is undefined, and can morph into a list-node, a dict-node or a value-node.
 The type of an undefined node is determined by subsequent interactions:

 - if the :code:`append` method is called on an undefined node, that node becomes a list-node.
 - if an attribute is called on an undefined node (e.g. :code:`node.name`), or a key is retrieved (e.g. :code:`node["name"]`), that node becomes a dict-node.